I think it matters.

 Fleece: Like sherpa above, the word fleece does not tell you what the fabric is made of.
 It tells you what type of feel and stretch it has, sort of.
 It might be woven or knit, a pile or a napped fabric.
 The word fleece really doesn't tell you much.
 It may be 100% cotton fleece, 100% polyester fleece, or a blend.
 When you see "fleece", find out what the fleece is made of.

 Organic Velour - often called "OV".
-Velour refers to the soft nap of the knit fabric.
-It can be 100% organically grown cotton or it may be cotton with a polyester back.
+Velour refers to the soft nap of the fabric.
+It can be 100% organic cotton or it may be cotton with a polyester back.
 Usually 100% cotton fabrics will say so "100% cotton organic velour", not just "organic velour".
 Blends sometimes do not list a percentage, but sometimes do.
+Velour can be a veloured terry, which is a brushed terry that make the surface softer.

 Reusable diaper: This usually means 100% polyester, but can generally refer to any washable diaper of any fabric.